Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Preprocessing Schemes for Two-stage Framework

 A similar two-stage scheme based on BCGS-PIP was studied in~\cite{Yamazaki:2024}.
 The variant studied in this paper is slightly different and has a more stable behavior.
-Namely, its robustness depends on the condition number of the big panel $\widehat{V}_j$ as shown in the condition~\eqref{eq:assumption-3}, while the stability of the previous variant depended on the condition number of the accumulated big panels, i.e., $c(\epsilon) \kappa([Q_{1:\ell},V_{\ell+1:t+1}])^2 < 1/2$.
+Namely, its robustness depends on the condition number of the big panel $\widehat{V}_{\ell+1:t+1}$ as shown in the condition~\eqref{eq:assumption-3}, while the stability of the previous variant depended on the condition number of the accumulated big panels, i.e., $c(\epsilon) \kappa([Q_{1:\ell},\widehat{V}_{\ell+1:t+1}])^2 < 1/2$.

 Similarly to CholQR, BCGS-PIP can fail when the condition number of the big panel is greater than the reciprocal of the square-root of the machine epsilon $\epsilon$.
-This can cause numerical issues.
+This can cause numerical issues, especially for the ill-conditioned basis vectors generated by MPK.